 Handling fat bikes seems to be smooth as well, but maybe not as easy as handling a sport bike is.
 Sport bikes are equipped with a shorter wheelbase and are built of lighter materials.
 Because they come with a smaller wheelbase, the turning radius is smaller.

 And the less it weighs, the better the control is while leaning or counter-steering.
 Sport bikes are suitable for those with little upper body strength, meaning that a fat bike will provide a better workout in this sense.

 Where the weather is concerned, sports bikes are likely to slip on wet terrain.
-That isn’t the case with fat bikes and cruisers as both the width of the tire and the weight contributes to increasing control on wet surfaces, but their construction makes them slower and the turns need to be wider.
+That isn’t the case with fat bikes and cruisers as both the width of the tire and the weight contribute to increasing control on wet surfaces, but their construction makes them slower and the turns need to be wider.

 While cruisers tend to occupy more space, the only thing big about fat bikes is the tires.
 Just like when riding a sport bike, fat bike riders have to sit in a forward-leaning position.
 When riding a cruiser, the sitting position is upright or slightly leaned on the back.
 This difference should make us think that fat bikes are genuinely faster than cruiser bikes because the sitting position would make one more aerodynamic than the other.

 In terms of safety, it wouldn’t be too far off to assume that fat bike riders have little chance of getting injured in traffic accidents.
 This is typically attributed to the riding style, as fat bikes are not capable of being a fast means of transportation.
 Since riding fat bikes implies inferior speed, crashes that don’t involve another vehicle are less likely to happen.

 I asked people owning a fat tire bike and I wasn’t surprised to hear that some considered it to be the best ride they ever had, especially when the tires were inflated at lower pressure values.